What is the School Community Council?

-While the Catholic Education Office owns the school and the principal runs it from day to day, the school community, through the council, works out what Mother Teresa School needs to achieve its goals and how it goes about it.
+While the Catholic Education Office owns the school and the Principal runs it from day to day, the school community, through the Community Council, works out what Mother Teresa School needs to achieve its goals and how it goes about it.

-Here are some of the things the council makes decisions about:
+Here are some of the things the Council may consider in its meetings:

 - The school’s ethos, image and role in the local community